Raw Materials Advice

 Health and Safety

 We are mindful of the risks and hazards associated with raw materials.
 We have kept the labelling as simple as possible.
 As with all materials in ceramics they are accompanied by an SDS, a safety data sheet.
 We have remained true to the supplier’s information, although when recommending PPE (personal protective equipment) we have been more cautious and advised in most cases a full kit to be worn.
 In general, and to be safe, we recommend treating all raw materials as hazardous even when not.
-It is a good habit to get into and it will cover any future advancements either in legislation or knowledge.We strongly advise that raw materials should not be used by children or vulnerable groups.
+It is a good habit to get into and it will cover any future advancements either in regulation or knowledge.We strongly advise that raw materials should not be used by children or vulnerable groups.
 Do not use in kitchens or domestic areas, and practice good hygiene after use.
 If you have questions or seek further advice don’t hesitate to ask.

 Environment